 - New-technologies, technological components and microchips

 China’s exports are still a major driver for its growth, but it has been heavily dependent on foreign technology.
 In order to reduce dependence and help boost domestic demand in China going forward, the government is working hard at producing vital components domestically as opposed to importing them from abroad.
 This will make imports less of an economic force than they have been since before the 1980s when the Reform and Opening Up began.

 The aviation sector is booming in China, with the construction of several airports per year.
 Therefore, China needs qualified workers as well as aircraft components and materials.
 For example, China is mainly looking for high-technology devices, but also components to make the fuselage, cockpit, empennage, and landing gear.
 Those require meticulous and precise know-how, which foreign companies are known for.

-On the other hand, China is also purchasing every year hundreds of ready-to-use planes, especially for tourism but also in terms of military.
+On the other hand, China also purchasing every year hundreds of ready-to-use planes, especially for tourism but also in terms of the military.

 Things to know before exporting your products to China

 Before starting to export to china, here are a few things that you should take into account considering the fact the country is a completely different market and has its own specificities.

 Export to China: Understanding the market specificities is key

 First of all, don’t forget that China is very local, so you will have to dig into the weeds to find out the best price, the products that will fit Chinese consumers’ needs, habits, and trends.
 You also need to do market research to know how you will be positioned in the market, among both local and foreign companies, get to know your competitors, their price range, etc.

 China has developed a vast network of trading partners over the years following its booming economy.
 All trading partners are considered important to the development of the Chinese economy, however, the title of China’s largest partners are ever-changing due to national and international policy changes.